Efficient Preparation of Quantum States via Randomized Truncation

-Previous applications of randomization to state-synthesis error~\cite{akibueProbabilisticStateSynthesis2024,akibueQuadraticImprovementAccuracy2022} differ from our work in scope and results, and thus barely overlap with our randomized state-preparation framework.
-Those works consider a semidefinite programming optimization problem to quadratically improve the worst-case approximation error by identifying a set of allowed quantum states that are synthesis-error-free in the fault-tolerant setting.
-Since gate-synthesis error commonly scales as ${\mathcal{\tilde O}}(1/\epsilon)$, this approach halves the compilation length.
-We, in contrast, consider the cost of encoding a classical vector description in a quantum state.
-Our cost savings depend on the decay pattern of the amplitudes: with exponential decay, we also halve the cost, but with power-law decay, we achieve a polynomial speedup in cost, greatly outperforming their result.
-Moreover, since their work and ours target separate sources of error in the state-preparation problem, the results can be combined to achieve greater cost savings.
+In practice, one may amplify a subset S of size $M \ge 1$ in each instance.
+Distributing the amplification across multiple small coefficients reduces the per-instance amplification magnitude and correspondingly mitigates the diagonal (quadratic) contribution to the mixture error.
+To avoid unwanted cancellations that would lead to an unbounded amplification, each subset should be of the same sign.

-Our framework is well suited to practical implementation.
-The states in the ensemble $\ket{\tilde{\psi}_m}$ are very similar, differing only in which sign on the state from $B$ and in the corresponding normalization factor.
-Thus, the state-preparation procedures for the states in the ensemble are highly similar, favoring practical implementation of the randomized scheme.
+Our framework is well suited to hardware implementation.
+The states in the ensemble $\ket{\tilde{\psi}_m}$ are very similar, differing only in the sign and the computational basis vector of the amplified term.
+Thus, the state-preparation procedures for the states in the ensemble are highly similar, facilitating practical implementation of the randomized scheme.
 In summary, our approach reduces error for truncated state preparation, making it promising for near-term and fault-tolerant devices.
-The rigorous guarantees ensure that prepared states closely approximate targets with controllable error, enabling more efficient implementations of algorithms that rely on complex state preparation.
+The rigorous guarantees ensure that prepared states closely approximate targets with controllable error, enabling more efficient implementations of algorithms that rely on complicated state preparation.

-\prlsection{Note added}During the preparation of the manuscript, we note a recent work by Harrow et al.~\cite{harrowRandomizedTruncationQuantum2025}, who studied optimal randomized approximation of arbitrary pure states by convex mixtures of $k$-sparse states.
+\prlsection{Note added}During the preparation of the manuscript, we note a recent work by Harrow et al.~\cite{harrowRandomizedTruncationQuantum2025}, who studied optimal randomized approximation of arbitrary pure states by optimizing convex mixtures of $k$-sparse states.
 While the studied problems are related, the two methods are different and complementary.

 \onecolumngrid